About the Space

 About the Owner

-Creator of this space, Armen Menechyan is a 500-hour certified yoga teacher who has completed over 300 additional hours in therapeutic and somatic practices, as well as mindfulness-based meditation practices.
+Creator of this community space, Armen Menechyan is a 500-hour certified yoga teacher who has completed over 300 additional hours in therapeutic and somatic practices, as well as mindfulness-based meditation practices.
 Deeply passionate about the therapeutic benefits of yoga, the special touch he brings to this practice is felt from his solid knowledge of anatomy, alignment, and the human mind.

 As a former middle school educator in Barcelona and in Los Angeles since 2005 with a Masters of Arts in Education from Columbia University, it was in search of his own healing of chronic physical pain that he left his career and pursued a contemplative life.
 A life of ease, joy and reducing suffering is how he chooses to live.